Contact Us | Search

 Project Overview

-India accounts for 26% of the TB cases worldwide and almost 40% of its population is infected with latent TB.
-India ranks third in the share of HIV burden and has an estimated 71000 incident HIV-TB co-infection cases.
-Nearly 25% of all deaths among PLHIV in India were estimated to be due to TB.
-Prevention of TB disease is a critical component of the National Strategic Plan for TB elimination in India.
-Hence, scaling up the IPT would be an excellent strategy to accelerate the rate of decline in TB incidence in India.
-India managed to rollout nationwide IPT policy only recently in 2017.
-The IPT implementation in India has been challenging and coverage has been low.
-Though India could achieve 95% ART coverage in 2019 for PLHIV co-infected with TB, the IPT coverage among eligible PLHIV was only 43-45%.
+India accounts for 26% of the TB cases worldwide, and almost 40% of its population is infected with latent TB.
+The country ranks third in the share of HIV burden and has an estimated 71,000 HIV-TB co-infection cases.
+Nearly 25% of all deaths among people living with HIV (PLHIV) in India have been estimated to be due to TB.
+Prevention of TB disease is a critical component of the National Strategic Plan for TB elimination in India, and scaling up Isoniazid Preventive Therapy (IPT) could accelerate the rate of decline in TB incidence.
+In 2017, India rolled out a nationwide IPT policy, but implementation has been challenging and coverage has been low.
+IPT coverage among eligible PLHIV in 2019 was only 43-45%.

 Back to WSMP Grant Recipients